 The EEB Department offers two majors, one in ecology and evolutionary biology and the other in environmental biology.
 There are approximately 80 undergraduate EEB majors in either the traditional ecology and evolutionary biology track or the environmental biology track.

-The EEB Department presently shares facilities in four buildings (Lindy Boggs Center, Israel Bioenvironmental Sciences Building, Stern Hall, and Stanley Thomas Hall) on the uptown campus.
+The EEB Department presently shares facilities in three buildings (Lindy Boggs Center, Israel Bioenvironmental Sciences Building and Stern Hall) on the uptown campus.